U.S.A. Softball of Texas

 Section 5.
 Runners

-A. Should more than one runner is running to the same base, the trailing runner will be sent back to the base she was running from.( the last base legally occupied).
+A. Should more than one base runner run to the same base, the trailing runner will be sent back to the base she was running from (the last base legally occupied).

 B. Runners who are already over half way to a base may continue to the next base.
 If the runner is less than half way to a base when the ball becomes dead, then they must return to the last base occupied.